 The Norwegian Food Safety Authority (NFSA) is responsible for implementing the surveillance programme for specific viral infections in swine.
 The national surveillance programme for specific viral infections in swine was launched in 1994 to document Norway's disease-free status for Aujeszky's disease (AD), and the status of transmissible gastroenteritis (TGE), porcine respiratory corona virus (PRCV), porcine reproductive and respiratory syndrome (PRRS), swine influenza (SI) and porcine epidemic diarrhoea (PED) in the Norwegian swine population.
 An overview of the national listing, EU categorization and years in surveillance programme for the viral agents can be found in Table 1.
 The NFSA is responsible for collecting the samples.
-The Norwegian Veterinary Institute (NVI) is responsible for sampling plans, laboratory investigations and reporting components of the programme.
+The Norwegian Veterinary Institute (NVI) is responsible for sampling plans, laboratory investigations, reporting the results to the NFSA and writing the annual report.